Raguram97/PCStoreApi/README.md

 - **FluentValidation** for structured and reusable input validation
 - SQL Server integration with EF Core migrations
 - Manual testing done using **Postman** and real SQL Server database

+---

+## 📦 Required Packages

+The following NuGet packages are used in this project:

+- `Microsoft.EntityFrameworkCore.SqlServer` – Entity Framework Core with SQL Server support
+- `Microsoft.EntityFrameworkCore.Tools` – EF Core command-line tools (for migrations)
+- `AutoMapper` – For mapping between domain models and DTOs
+- `FluentValidation` – Input validation for DTOs
+- `FluentValidation.AspNetCore` – Middleware support for FluentValidation
+- `AutoMapper.Extensions.Microsoft.DependencyInjection` – AutoMapper integration with DI container